 - follow up on open questions and share your findings with the class?

-An excellent student satisfies all of these criteria.
-Also, participation is one of the most subjective activities to assess.
+Participation is one of the most subjective activities to assess.
 Hence, you should ask yourself: am I consistently making a positive contribution and impression on the instructor and other students?
-That is, I do consider if your peers recognize you as an (a) insightful contributor or (b) someone that seems unprepared or monopolizing in discussions.
+I do consider if your peers recognize you as an (a) insightful contributor or (b) someone that seems unprepared or monopolizing in discussions.